ulvinasirli99/GloryWallpaper-Backgrounds/README.md

 A new Flutter project.

-* Update *
+* Update 12/20/2021*

-Local database errors fixed ...
+Local database errors fixed ... \n
-As an innovation, registration and login applications were made ...
-The application also eliminated freezes ...
+As an innovation, registration and login applications were made ...\n The application also eliminated freezes ...\n
-Errors on search page corrected ...
+Errors on search page corrected ...\n
-A number of adjustments were made to the design ...
-Wallpapers have been replaced with more resolute images ...
-Push notification errors removed ...
+A number of adjustments were made to the design ...\n Wallpapers have been replaced with more resolute images ...\n Push notification errors removed ...\n

 ![PluIxnYLXYJEd5A2OrlGwhbUZrDFGP5qOFNhWbOXbqbKaHiSsFIM1Wjzk7CIJJyJ1_0=w1536-h722-rw](https://user-images.githubusercontent.com/53689685/141647341-ffaa6090-9ba0-44b6-a05f-d4fc00615714.png)